SiyiZhao/fihobi/hod-variation/README.md

    1. prepare: prepare the Abacus simulations with the mode of profiles,
    2. fitting: run nest sampling to fit the HOD model,
    3. post-process: Analyze the chains and get the best-fit parameters (follow `post.sh`, we add it into the slurm script so it will be done automatically after the MCMC sampling is done), generate mock catalogs with the best-fit HOD parameters and measure the correlation functions.
+3. Analysis among different fittings (Optional): use `comp_fit.py` to compare the fitting results from different simulations / HOD models.
+(Pay attention the data vector should be the same among the different fittings you want to compare.)
-3. NEXT: post-process has generated the best-fit catalogs, go `../mock-data-cov/` to measure the power spectrum.
+4. NEXT: post-process has generated the best-fit catalogs, go `../mock-data-cov/` to measure the power spectrum.

 ## Works have been done with these codes